Allied and mental health support.

 Get in touch with your local Parent Peer to connect.

-Helping teen girls feel seen, heard and valued.
+Gather the Girls: Helping teen girls feel seen, heard and valued.

 Gather The Girls is a bush initiative creating safe, welcoming spaces for teen girls to connect, share, and grow.